null

 1/2" 24V DC Electric Brass Solenoid Valve

-A solenoid valve works with an electric current.
-A solenoid is a wire coil that acts as an electromagnet, and in a valve system, the solenoid controls the current through the valve.
-In its resting state, a (normally closed*) solenoid valve is closed with a plunger blocking the opening.
+A solenoid valve works with an electric current running through a solenoid.
+A solenoid is a wire coil that acts as an electromagnet.
+In a valve system, the solenoid controls the current through the valve.
+In its resting state, a (normally closed*) solenoid valve is closed with a plunger blocking the opening (orifice).
 To open the valve, a simple electric current runs through the solenoid and creates a magnetic field.
 This magnetic field lifts the plunger and opens the valve.

 *The reverse of this would be a normally open valve that remains open until the valve is shut by an electric current.